NicholasDip/5313D-Mechanum-Drive-2025-2026/README.md

-# Mechju VEX Robotics Project
+# Mecha VEX Robotics Project

 ## Overview
 This project is a PROS-based VEX V5 robot codebase using RoboDash for autonomous selection and monitoring.
 It is organized for clarity and modularity, with autonomous routines separated from main control logic.